Kelly Meehan Brown

 If we couldn’t split the bill, one brave person in our group would foot it, and we’d Venmo the money immediately.
 While Venmo can be annoying because of the delay in funds arriving in your account, it still made our dining and small shared expenses so much simpler.

-Expensive Things to Do in New Orleans (That I’ll Never Regret)
+New Orleans Travel Tips: Expensive Things to Do (That I’ll Never Regret)

 It cost a total of $50, which included the bus out to the swamp and back.
 Honestly, it was worth every penny.
 The beauty of the bayou is breathtaking.
 (Alliteration!)